Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Definitions and Main Result

-\begin{remark} The essential step in confirming inter-model consistency between an SVM and a market model is to prove the statement expressed by equation \eqref{eq:noArbEquation}.
-However the market model is such that $F_{t,T} = \E[F_{T,T}|\F_t]$ for all $T\geq t$, and so it is sufficient to show a.s. for all $t$.
-That is, the SVM and the market model share the same filtration $(\mathcal F_t)_{t\geq 0}$, and $F_{t,T}$ is a martingale by construction, and so all that needs to be checked is that the models have agreement between their zero-horizon CMFs. \end{remark}
+which is the infinitesimal generator of the factor process $X_t$.
+If $h_\theta(x)$ has sufficient differentiability, then $dh_\theta(X_t)$ is set equal to the right-hand side of \eqref{eq:CMF_TH} to obtain the following pair of consistency equations,

+with the initial condition satisfying and $X_0\in h_0^{-1}(F_{0,0})$. \begin{remark}[Buehler's Condition] Equation \eqref{eq:noArb_driftMulti} is Buehler's condition, which was identified for expected variance in \cite{buehler2006consistent}. \end{remark} \begin{remark}[Initializing Curve Models with Market Data] Practical use of market models often involves the insertion of VIX curve data as an initial condition.
+The advantage to this approach is that the model is able to directly assimilate futures prices observed in the market.
+If the initial curve $F_{0,\theta}$ is given, then the solution to equation \eqref{eq:CMF_TH} is

+which may not be a time-homogeneous market model driven by $X_t$ if the initial conditions stated in Assumption \ref{assumption:markovX} are not satisfied, that is, time inhomogeneity could arise if the initial curve cannot be written as a function of $X_0$.
+Within the framework of Assumption \ref{assumption:markovX}, a time-homogeneous market model can be initialized with curve data $F_{0,\theta}$ if $F_{0,\theta}=\E[F_{\theta,\theta}|\mathcal F_0]$ and if there exists $X_0$ with $X_0\in h_0^{-1}(F_{0,0})$.
+In practice, the dimension of $X_t$ should be sufficiently high so that $h_0^{-1}(F_{0,0})$ contains $X_0$, i.e., so that there exists $x$ in the domain of $X_0$ with $x\in h_0^{-1}(F_{0,0})$. \end{remark}

-\subsection{Main Result: Markovian Inverse Problem for $v^2$}
+\subsection{Main Result: Markovian Inverse Problem for $v^2(x)$}

 Let $h(x)=h_0(x)$ denote the VIX.
-Suppose that the SVM and the market model satisfy Definition \ref{def:consistency} and Condition \ref{condition:markovX}.
+Suppose that $h(x)$ and the market model satisfy Definition \ref{def:consistency} and Assumption \ref{assumption:markovX}.
 A function $v^2(x)$ should be found for consistent specification of the SVM.
-If $h(x)$ is known and given by the market model, then finding this function amounts to solving an inverse problem,
+If $h(x)$ is already known, then finding $v^2(x)$ amounts to solving an inverse problem,